Jemoka/blag/content/posts/KBhchi_square.md

 The [chi-square test for independence](#chi-square-test-for-independence) is a test designed to accept-reject the null hypothesis of "no association between two variables."

+Essentially, you leverage the fact that "AND" relationships are multiplicative probabilities.
+Therefore, the expected outcomes are simply the multiplied/fraction of sums:

+{{< figure src="/ox-hugo/2022-04-20_22-37-43_screenshot.png" >}}

 ## calculating chi-square {#calculating-chi-square}